 His dedication to his studies extends to all academic subjects, but he has a soft spot for the fine arts.
 Marcus' mother used to love to paint, and he picked up art from an early age to bring some of the joy of art back to her.
-While he has been encouraged to pursue further education and a career in the fine arts, Marcus feels deep down that he should instead focus on achieving a professional degree to better support his parents.
-Marcus does not pride himself on his artistic talent, but he is far from unskilled with a pencil or brush.
+Marcus does not pride himself on his talent, but he is far from unskilled with a pencil or brush.
 Few of his peers notice this though, as Marcus tends to stick to his books when at school.
 The only place where he may be found with a sketchbook in hand is during meetings of the Chess Club, when he is short a partner to play with.
 Chess was a hobby Marcus had picked up from his paternal grandfather; they started playing together when Marcus was nine, and it was something Marcus took to quickly.
 Marcus likes playing chess, not to pit his wits against others, but as an environment over which he could carry a relaxed conversation.

 Marcus and his parents share an unorthodox relationship.
 As he was raised primarily by his grandparents, Marcus has come to see his parents more like an older brother and sister than as parental figures; the small age gap between him and his parents amplifies this relationship.
 He generally speaks very freely with his parents about a variety of subjects, but also has little appreciation for any attempts to shelter him from the outside world.
-Still, he tries to act in a way to not worry them.
-Marcus occasionally finds it difficult to relate to some of his classmates and friends when the subject turns their family life, as the way he relates to his parents is different from the rest of his classmates.
+Recently, his parents have been trying for a new child, now that Marcus is almost finished high school and their careers are stable.
+This did not escape Marcus' attention, though he tries not to let his resentment show.

 Advantages: Marcus is very observant, and is prone to notice things that appear out of the ordinary.
 He is good at reading people and determining how to defuse tense situations.
 He is usually helpful, which may be useful in gaining allies.
 Marcus tends to keep his head cool to think rationally, even under stressful situations.